 Some of the information in the following discussion, including information with respect to our plans and strategies, contain forward-looking statements that involve risks and uncertainties.
-You should read chapter titled "Forward Looking Statements" beginning on page 17 for a discussion of the risks and uncertainties related to those statements.
+You should read "Forward Looking Statements" beginning on page 17 for a discussion of the risks and uncertainties related to those statements.
 Our actual results may differ materially from those expressed in or implied by these forward-looking statements.
-Also read chapters titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 27 and 217, respectively, for a discussion of certain factors that may affect our business, financial condition or results of operations.
+Also read "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 24 and 194, respectively, for a discussion of certain factors that may affect our business, financial condition or results of operations.
 Our fiscal year ends on March 31 of each year, and references to a particular fiscal year are to the twelve months ended March 31 of that year.

-We have, in this Prospectus, included various operational and financial performance indicators, some of which may not be derived from our Restated Financial Information, and may not have been subjected to an audit or review by our Statutory Auditor.
-For further information, please refer to the chapter titled "Restated Financial Statements" beginning on page 212.
+We have, in this Draft Red Herring Prospectus, included various operational and financial performance indicators, some of which may not be derived from our Restated Financial Information, and may not have been subjected to an audit or review by our Statutory Auditor.
+For further information, see "Financial Information of the Company" beginning on page 189.
 The manner in which such operational and financial performance indicators are calculated and presented, and the assumptions and estimates used in such calculation, may vary from that used by other companies in India and other jurisdictions.
-Investors are accordingly cautioned against placing undue reliance on such information in making an investment decision and should consult their own advisors and evaluate such information in the context of the Restated Financial Information and other information relating to our business and operations included in this Prospectus.
+Investors are accordingly cautioned against placing undue reliance on such information in making an investment decision and should consult their own advisors and evaluate such information in the context of the Restated Financial Information and other information relating to our business and operations included in this Draft Red Herring Prospectus.

-Unless otherwise indicated or the context otherwise requires, the financial information for the Fiscal 2025, 2024 and 2023, included herein is derived from the Restated Financial Information, included in this Prospectus.
-Unless otherwise indicated or the context otherwise requires, in this chapter, references to "we" or "us" mean Icon Facilitators Limited.
-For further information, relating to various defined terms used in our business operations, please refer to the chapter titled "Definitions and Abbreviations" beginning on page 02.
+Unless otherwise indicated or the context otherwise requires, the financial information for the Fiscal 2024, 2023 and 2022, included herein is derived from the Restated Financial Information, included in this Draft Red Herring Prospectus.
+Unless otherwise indicated or the context otherwise requires, in this section, references to "we" or "us" mean Icon Facilitators Limited.
+For further information, relating to various defined terms used in our business operations, see "Definitions and Abbreviations" beginning on page 02.

-Unless stated otherwise, industry and market data used in this section has been obtained or derived from publicly available information as well as industry publications and other sources for more information, please refer to the chapter titled "Our Industry" beginning on page 115.
+Unless stated otherwise, industry and market data used in this section has been obtained or derived from publicly available information as well as industry publications and other sources for more information, see "Certain Conventions, Use of Financial Information and Market Data and Currency of Presentation" beginning on page 15.